THE SQUIRE FARM What is on? Information about local shops, restaurants, pubs, places to visit and events in the area

 Food shopping can be fun too; Ludlow being a good place to shop for food.
 There is a little village shop, a garage a butchers and a post office in Bucknell and Knighton has a larger range of shops.
 Clun also has a good range of small shops.

 Whether you want to walk, cycle or ride, there are plenty of well marked footpaths, cycle tracks and bridle ways as well as quiet country lanes.
+For dog owners, a new dog park has opened near Knighton where you can take your dog and relax in about an acre of securely fenced field.
+Find out more by clicking this link: Panpwnton Dog Park

 When you or the children are bored with walking or your parents want a more gentle form of entertainment, visit the numerous castles, houses and gardens, wildlife, forestry and farms in the area.
 The Snailbeach Lead Mine, which is the best preserved lead mine in Britain, provides guided tours when they are open.